zhengwuma/zhengwuma.github.io/menu/about.md

 ## A fun fact about me 🥳

-My Chinese first name "Zhengwu" means "high noon" in English, which is also my birth time.
+My Chinese first name "Zhengwu" pronounced as [dʒə̀ŋ ǔ], which means "high noon" in English and it is also my birth time.